Uncover The Best Methods For Perfectly Shaping Straw Hats

 Step 4: Reshaping the hat

-Once the hat is completely dry, it’s time to reshape it.
+Once the hat is completely dry, reshape it.
 To reshape the brim, fill a basin or sink with warm water.
 Submerge the hat in the water for a few moments until it becomes pliable.
-While the hat is wet, gently adjust the brim with your hands to obtain the desired shape.
+While the hat is wet, gently shape the brim by hand.

 If you want a curled brim, you can secure the hat with hair clips or clothespins until it dries.
-If you prefer a flat brim, place the hat on a clean surface and gently flatten it with your hands.
+If you prefer a flat brim, place the hat on a clean surface and gently flatten it by hand.

 Step 5: Maintaining the hat’s shape